 If you’re thinking of working after you retire from your longtime job, be prepared to possibly lose some of your Social Security benefits in the short run.

 But if you have already claimed Social Security and return to work, some of your benefits may be withheld.
-If you claim Social Security anytime between ages 62 and 66 to 67, and you return to work, you will be subject to the Social Security Administration’s Retirement Earnings Test.
+If you file for retirement benefits anytime between the minimum claiming age of 62 and your full retirement age (FRA) — between 66 and 4 months and 67, depending on your year of birth — you will be subject to Social Security's earnings test.

-For example, say you claimed Social Security at age 62 in January 2018, with a monthly payment of $600, or $7,200 a year.
-And your job will pay you $22,000 during 2018, $4,960 above the $17,040 threshold.
-Social Security will withhold $2,480 — that is, $1 for every $2 you earned above the limit.
+For example, say you claimed Social Security at age 62 in January 2022 but continued working in a job that will pay you $24,000 for the year, $4,440 above the earnings threshold.
+Social Security will withhold $2,220 from your benefits — that is, $1 for every $2 you earned above the limit.

 In the year you will hit full retirement age, the threshold increases to $51,960.
 If you earn more than that, you lose $1 for every $3 above the limit until the month you actually reach FRA.
 For example, say you went back to work in January 2022 and will reach your full retirement age in November.
 If you earned $54,000 in those 10 months, Social Security would withhold $680 — a thid of the $2,040 by which you exceeded the limit.

 Once you reach FRA, the earnings text expires and you will collect your full Social Security benefit, no matter how much you earn.
 The same is true if you are past full retirement age when you return to work — there is no benefit deduction.

 Social Security retirement benefits are calculated on the basis of the recipient's 35 highest-earning years.
 Each year, the Social Security Administration reviews the records of beneficiaries who work.
 If the most recent year ranked among their top 35 for pay, adjusted for national wage trends, Social Security recalculates the monthly benefit.